5 Reasons Why You Should Run a Stack Defense

 Running a stacked defense is fun!
 It’s fun for the players to play in.
 It’s fun for the coaches.
 It’s great for the parents to watch.
 Defenses like the 4-4 stack or 3-5 stack give your team an identity!
 In youth football every defender loves to blitz.
 They will love flying around on blitzes and making plays.
 Youth football players will get so excited when they are told to blitz.
 Since the 4-4 and 3-3/3-5 will usually send at least one defender every play, all the linebackers will have a chance to blitz.
 Giving your defense the “attack” mentality will really get the kids excited.
 There is no blitz more powerful, deceptive, or fun than a blitz out of a stacked defense.

 Stacked defenses confuse the offense.
 They are very flexible (can easily adjust to most offenses).
 Stacked defenses offer a wide variety of exotic blitzes and stunts.
-Having a stack look will put your athletes on the field and allow them to fly around and make plays.
+Having a stacked look will put your athletes on the field and allow them to fly around and make plays.
 Stacked defenses are FUN!
 Kids, coaches, and parents will love the attacking mindset!
 Those are my 5 reasons why you should run a stack defense.

 - Aggressive, attacking defense.